 The only way to reach the Kalypso Hotel Crete from Plakias is to drive yourself or take a taxi.
 The latter costs 8 euros each way – the hotel reception will book the return journey for you.

-Facilities at Kalypso Beach
+What facilities are at Kalypso Beach

 Hotel staff are available to help you choose your umbrella and sunbeds – a two bed and umbrella set costs 10 euros.